 Configure the TCP/IP network so that there is no proxy between CICS and the partner system.
 If there is a proxy, CICS might not be able to correctly detect if a partner is in the same sysplex.
 It is strongly recommended that you configure the netaccess security zones to control which other systems within the same sysplex are allowed to communicate with CICS.

 For further information on network access control, see the z/OS Communication Server: IP Configuration Guide.
 For further information on the NETACCESS configuration parameter, see the z/OS Communication Server: IP Configuration Reference.

-Remote user sign-on status with IPIC I If the IPCONN resource specifies USERAUTH(IDENTIFY), the remote user remains I signed on after the conversation associated with the first attach request is I complete.
-CICS then accepts attach requests from the same user without a new sign-on until one of the following events occurs: The period specified in the system initialization parameter, USRDELAY, elapses after completion of the last transaction associated with the attach request for this T user.
-If you are using z/OS 1.11 or later, RACF notifies CICS with a RACF Event Т Notification (ENF) that the profile has been changed.
-If you alter the RACF profile of a signed-on remote user, CICS continues to use the 1 authorization established at the first attach request until one of the following I situations occurs: • The transaction performs a sync point.
-T • You are using a z/OS 1.11 system or above and the attach request ends.
-1 You are using a system earlier than z/OS 1.11 and the user ID is unused for the 1 I time specified in the USRDELAY system initialization parameter.
+Remote user sign-on status with IPIC

+If the IPCONN resource specifies USERAUTH(IDENTIFY), the remote user remains signed on after the conversation associated with the first attach request is complete.

+CICS then accepts attach requests from the same user without a new sign-on until one of the following events occurs:

+- The period specified in the system initialization parameter, USRDELAY system initialization parameter in the System Definition Guide, elapses after completion of the last transaction associated with the attach request for this user. - If you are using z/OS 1.11 or later, RACF notifies CICS with a RACF Event Notification (ENF) that the profile has been changed.

+If you alter the RACF profile of a signed-on remote user, for example, by revoking the user, CICS continues to use the authorization established at the first attach request until one of the following situations occurs:

+- The transaction performs a syncpoint. - You are using a z/OS 1.11 system or above and the attach request ends. - You are using a pre-z/OS 1.11 system and the user ID is unused for the period of time specified in the USRDELAY system initialization parameter.